alligreubel/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

 ## June 29, 2020

 - Copy and paste images in the editor
+- Multiline text gets merged into single line
+- Editor line spacing is not persisted post save
 - Tag export and import in bulk
 - Custom HTTP Header Length to reduce 400 errors